 Joe Weinstock is co-president of Spoke Studios, a creative content company that operates under the banner of Wheelhouse Entertainment, the media enterprise forged in 2018 by producer and media entrepreneur Brent Montgomery.
 Creating engaging, provocative and talent-driven content across a variety of platforms, Spoke Studios explores unique points of view with programming that spotlights extraordinary worlds, dynamic characters and human ingenuity.

-Prior to Spoke Studios, Weinstock served as senior vice president of development for Leftfield Pictures, where he developed a broad range of series and projects including Blue Collar Backers and Carspotting for Discovery; The Book of John Gray for OWN; Tackle My Ride for NFL Network and lauded special Billy the Kid: New Evidence for National Geographic, in addition to a series for FYI and Animal Planet, both set to air in 2018.
+Prior to Spoke Studios, Weinstock served as senior vice president of development for Leftfield Pictures, where he developed a broad range of series and projects including Blue Collar Backers and Carspotting for Discovery; The Book of John Gray for OWN; Tackle My Ride for NFL Network and lauded special Billy the Kid: New Evidence for National Geographic, Wolves & Warriors for Animal Planet and many more.